amanuel2/ng-forum/README.md

 ##Bugs?
 None As Of Now

+##Want this forum for your website?
+We are still working on that, not available yet...
+If any questions, please request an issue.

 ##Is there a online version i can see?

 Yes we had one, but name changed.
 So we will produce one soon!
 Dont worry!